jazorhe/GD50-angry-birds/README.md

 -   These split copies should all have same physics with the original `Alien` and will interact with the game world

 **How I achieved**:
+-   Be careful not to update or render any destroyed bodies, always check and remove those bodies

 ```lua
 if love.keyboard.wasPressed('space') then